Bringing Balance to a Kapha Breath for More Restful Sleep

 - Do not eat right before sleep, and ideally eat before sunset so as to minimize kapha in the body and a dampening of the digestive fire throughout the night.

 - Avoid snacking.
-Stick to three meals a day, focusing on lunch (during the pitta time of the day with the agni is the strongest!).
+Stick to three meals a day, focusing on lunch as your largest meal (during the pitta time of the day with agni at its strongest!).